 cPanel is software that runs on a web host, enabling you to perform basic web administration tasks.
-It’s a graphical interface that helps you carry out a number of things, but for the purposes of this post I’m going to explain how to use cPanel’s File Manager to show hidden files.
+It’s a graphical interface that helps you carry out a number of things, but for the purposes of this post I’m going to explain how to use the cPanel File Manager to show hidden files.

 When you log into cPanel you’ll see a home screen from which you access all the tools available to you.